 3 Citations for Dofetilide

 Citations are publications that use Tocris products.
 Selected citations for Dofetilide include:

 Bhave et al (2011) Development of a selective small-molecule inhibitor of Kir1.1, the renal outer medullary potassium channel.
 Mol Pharmacol 79 42 PMID: 20926757

 Do you know of a great paper that uses Dofetilide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.